opfront/js-sdk/README.md

-# js-sdk
+# opfront-js-sdk
-JS client to opfront api
+JS SDK to simplify interaction with api